 “I didn’t work especially hard at mathematics at school, because I knew that’s what I’d be doing later.”

-Hilbert decided to stay close to home: in 1880, aged 18, he enrolled to study mathematics at the University of Königsberg.
+Hilbert decided to stay close to home: in 1880, age 18, he enrolled to study mathematics at the University of Königsberg.

 Five years later, he had not only obtained a degree in mathematics, but a Ph.D. too.

 After completing his Ph.D.
-Hilbert spent winter at the University of Leipzig and then Paris.
+Hilbert spent winter at the University of Leipzig and in Paris.

 In 1886 he became a mathematics lecturer at the University of Königsberg.